gemfire/gemfire-developer-website/content/tutorials/gemfire-for-kubernetes/autoscaling-gf4k8s-custom-metrics/index.md

 ---

-title: Autoscaling GemFire for Kubernetes: From Stats to Pods
+title: 'Autoscaling GemFire for Kubernetes: From Stats to Pods'
 date: '2023-08-17'
-description: How to configure the GF4K8S autoscaler using custom metrics derived from GemFire statistics.
+description: How to set up a GemFire for Kubernetes autoscaler driven by custom metrics from GemFire statistics.
 lastmod: '2023-08-17'
-link-title: Autoscaling GemFire for Kubernetes: From Stats to Pods
+link-title: 'Autoscaling GemFire for Kubernetes: From Stats to Pods'
 parent: VMware GemFire for Kubernetes
 type: tutorials
 weight: